CPMpy/cpmpy/xcsp3/competition.md

 5) libGL divers

-    For some reason, the `GeCode` solver requires graphics drivers to be able to run (probably uses them for vector operations?).
-Without them, GeCode will complain (when running, not when in stalling) about a missing shared object file: `libEGL.so.1`.
-This might not be present on a headless install.
+    The `GeCode` solver requires certain graphics drivers to be installed on the system (probably uses them for vector operations?).
+   Without them, GeCode will crash (when running, not when in installing) on a missing shared object file: `libEGL.so.1`.
+   This might not be present on a headless install of the OS.

     ```bash
     yum install mesa-libGL mesa-dri-drivers libselinux libXdamage libXxf86vm libXext
     dnf install mesa-libEGL
     ```

-6) Python
+7) Python
     - version: 3.11(.7)

     These are the steps we used to install it: